Robert

 of the houses were a single room where the entire family would

-afford things few of the neighbors could.
-They asked me many
+afford a few things his neighbors could not.
+They asked me

 questions, served me taro (naturally), and said that they were honored

-hear people conversing in their local language and could hear the word
+hear people conversing in their local language and hear the word

 “whiteman” in their conversations.